radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 > To enable ajax search in the list, it is important set to True this option.
 {.is-info}

 * **PageTitle**: By default, RadSystems Studio uses the table name as the page name.
-This option allows you to customize the name that will appear in the page view.
+This option allows you to customize the name of the Title that will appear in the List Page.
 * **DisplayType**: You can select how the data is presented.
 Choose between a tabular or a grid format.
 * **EmptyRecordMessage**: Allows you to customize the message when there is no data in the table.
 ### Subsection 02 - Default Query Configuration